identity2/YARC/devlog.md

 # 2020.06.22
 * Completed the comment model and handler.
 Also wrote tests for them.

+# 2020.06.24
+* Completed the models and handlers related to Karma System.
+Also wrote tests for them.
+* Completed the search model and handler.
+Also wrote tests for them.
+* Added Redis connection and implemented the `/trending` subreddit API.

+**Backend API is completed, now moving back into Frontend and write API-consuming code.**

 ## TODO
 * Change the sorting UI of the article list in frontend to radio buttons.